The-breakbar/VIS2/docs/overview.md

 ### dimensionality

-The dimensionality folder includes the uses of Non-negative Matrix Factorization (NMF) and t-Distributed Stochastic Neighbor Embedding (TSNE) algorithms.
+The dimensionality folder includes the uses of Non-negative Matrix Factorization (NMF) and Multidimensional scaling (MDS) algorithms.
 These methods are used for reducing the dimensions of the data, as referenced in the associated paper.

 ### space_tesselation